Gee-A/System-engineering_and_DevOps/0x09-web_infrastructure_design/README.md

 To publish a website, you need either a static or a dynamic web server.
 A **static web server**, or stack, consists of a computer (hardware) with an HTTP server (software) that sends its hosted files as-is to your browser.
 A **dynamic web server** consists of a static web server plus extra software, most commonly an application server and a database to process and updates the hosted files before sending content to your browser via the HTTP server.

+While Web server exclusively handles HTTP requests, an application server serves business logic to application programs through any number of protocols.
+The application program can use this logic as it would call a method on an object (or a function in the procedural world).
+Such application server clients can include GUIs running on a PC, a Web server, or other application servers.
+The information traveling back and forth between an application server and its client is notrestricted to simple display markup.
+Instead, the information is program logic.
+Since the logic takes the form of data and method calls and not static HTML, the client can employ the exporsed business logic however it wants.

 **DNS**